labull-admin/MendixWidget-DocumentScanner/README.md

-Document Scanner (Mendix) – Self‑Hosted Resources Guide
+Document Scanner (Mendix) – Overview & Usage

 Overview
-This widget integrates Dynamsoft Mobile Document Scanner (MDS) in a Mendix app.
-It supports fully self‑hosted resources so you can avoid CDNs and/or run offline.
-This guide explains how to prepare the resources, host them (e.g., on S3), and configure the widget.
+This widget integrates Dynamsoft Mobile Document Scanner (MDS) into your Mendix app.
+It lets users capture documents from camera or upload, auto-detect borders, correct perspective, and export the corrected image to a Mendix attribute.
+It works out of the box via CDN and can be configured for self‑hosted resources when needed.

 Tested Versions
 - Widget: this repo (DocumentScanner)